fenago/data-analysis-scala/Lab8/README.md

-Chapter 8: Near Real Time Data Analysis using Streaming
+Lab 8: Near Real Time Data Analysis using Streaming
 =======================================================
 To build and run unit tests using SBT: